atodorov/qa-automation-ruby-101/module01/README.md

     name = "Alex"
     puts "Good morning " + name

+Exercise:
-Try this program in the interactive interpreter!
+* Try this program in the interactive interpreter!
+* Try the examples from the documentation

 ## Methods